-We are committed to undertaking business ethically, with a zero tolerance for modern slavery and human rights violations, child and forced labour or human trafficking in any form, in our own operations and our supply chain.
+This is our third Modern Slavery Statement published in response to the Modern Slavery Act 2015 (the “Act”).
+Since our second Statement for the year ending December 2017, we have maintained our zero-tolerance approach to modern slavery and human trafficking.
+We are committed to undertaking business ethically, with a zero tolerance for modern slavery and human rights violations, child and forced labour or human trafficking in any form, in our own organisation and our supply chain.

-It is our vision for FirstPort to be the leading residential property manager as judged by others and our goal is to put our customers at the heart of everything we do.
+It is our vision to be the leading residential property manager, as judged by others, and we put our customers at the heart of everything we do.

-The principle activities of FirstPort comprise managing residential properties across the UK ranging from the common parts of large estates, to blocks of flats, retirement housing and residential lettings.
+Our principle activities include managing residential properties across the UK ranging from the common parts of large estates, to blocks of flats, retirement housing and residential lettings.